Drone Mapping Training Course for Coastal Management and Seagrass Conservation

 operations manual and safety guidelines

-Following the overview of drone basics, there is a 1.5-hour manual flying session.
-Through this interactive exercise, participants gained experience in basic drone operations.
+Following the overview of drone basics, we recommend a 1.5-hour manual flying session to learn how to control and manoeuver the drone.
+Through this interactive exercise, participants gain experience in basic drone operations.

 Note: There are similar regulations in Canada.
 All drones that weigh between 250 g and 25 kg must be registered with Transport Canada.
 FAA certification (U.S.) is not applicable in Canada, and drone pilots must follow the rules in the Canadian Aviation Regulations (CARs) Part IX—Remotely Piloted Aircraft Systems.